KCepe/Backtracking_sudoku/README.md

 # Backtracking sudoku
-This is a sudoku solver using "backtracking" and a grapical GUI as well.
+This is a sudoku solver using "backtracking", a grapical GUI & Pygame mod.